 Inputs for Optimization

 The optimization feature then simulates multiple income plans using the desired income, adjusted per the phases outlined in the parameters tab, with each of the possible income strategies.
-The risk-reward metrics are collected for each income strategy, using which optimization process selects the following plans:
+The risk-reward metrics are collected for each income strategy, using which optimization process selects the following plan:

 Maximum Confidence: This plan represents the strategy that results in the highest number of retirees out of a thousand who are receiving the full desired income for the duration of the planning horizon.
 See Retirement Income Analysis Framework article for explanation of this metric.